AniaFajna/restsdp/README.md

 # restsdp
-Small Spring Boot app with the usage of PUT, POST, GET and DELETE, JPA and Mockito
+Small Spring Boot app with the usage of http methods (GET, POST, PUT, DELETE), JPA and Mockito